vladimirRadojkovic/reusehub-api/README.md

 # ReuseHub API

-A gRPC API service for ReuseHub built with Go.
+A gRPC API service for ReuseHub built with Go, with TypeScript client support.

 ## Overview

-This repository contains Protocol Buffer definitions for ReuseHub microservices and the generated Go code.
+This repository contains Protocol Buffer definitions for ReuseHub microservices and the generated code:
+- Go code for server implementations
+- TypeScript code for client applications

 The API currently includes:

 - **User Service**: Manage user accounts
 - **Listing Service**: Manage product/item listings